brenttheisen/calliope/index.markdown

 title: "Calliope, by tuplejump"
 ---

+** New release of Calliope v0.8.1-EA built for Spark 0.8.1-incubating **

 Spark with Cassandra is really 'magical'.
 You can try it yourself and see why this makes a potent combination.
 You can use Spark on Cassandra without Calliope, all Calliope does is makes the magic easier!

 Calliope is a library providing an interface to consume data from Cassandra to spark and store Resilient Distributed Datasets (RDD) from Spark to Cassandra.